mica-92/addhana/content/blog/78-KonMari.md

 #### Other notes
 * **Avoid the loungewear category**
-* My number one Konmari sin - Never, ever tie up your stockings.
+* My number one KonMari sin - Never, ever tie up your stockings.
 Never, ever ball up your socks.
 * The trick is not to overcategorize.
 Divide your clothes roughly into “cotton-like” and “wool-like” materials when you put them in the drawer.

 ### Books